RosieBarrows/4ch-py/README.md

 3. Open the etags_ra.sh file.
 Change the value of T_LV to be the !!
 RA !! label in your mesh.

-**MAKE SURE YOU HAVE A VALID CARP LICENSE (used for mguvc command)**
+**MAKE SURE YOU HAVE A VALID CARP LICENSE (used for mguvc command)** **NOTE - YOUR VERSION OF CARP MUST BE THE VERSION THAT INCLUDES A --CUSTOM-APEX FLAG FOR THE UVCS**

 Run:
    `bash 1_calculate_UVCs.sh`